You can of course make everything from scratch for your pizza, but there is also ready-made items at some supermarkets, eg Conad in Pallerone:

 - You can cook up to 4 pizzas at a time in the oven but we suggest starting with 1 or 2 until you are comfortable with the woodfire oven’s heat distribution.

-- After a few minutes, the pizza crusts have cooked and hardened enough to spin them around and even out their cooking.
+- After a few minutes, the pizza crusts have cooked and hardened enough to spin them around inside the oven to even out their cooking.

-Once you have let the fire burn out, remember to clean out the old coals and ash from the oven.
-You can brush them into the dust pan and throw them in a distant area of the yard.
+Once you have let the fire burn out, remember to clean out the coals and ash from the oven.
+Use the small shovel to the right of the oven to put it into the dust pan also to the right.